 - Violated state safety laws or regulations;

-- Increased the risk to the plaintiff over and above the inherent risks, or
+- Increased the risk to you over and above the inherent risks, or

-- Failed to properly warn riders about the risks.
+- Failed to properly warn you about the risks.

-Even if the victim was partly responsible for the accident, he or she may still be eligible to receive compensation.
-Under comparative fault laws, the jury can determine if multiple people were at fault for the accident.
-The jury can also divide up fault among the parties involved, including a percentage of fault attributed to the plaintiff.11
+Even if you were partly responsible for the accident, you may still be eligible to receive compensation.
+Under California’s comparative fault laws, the jury can determine if multiple people were at fault for the accident.
+The jury can also divide up fault among the parties involved, including a percentage of fault attributed to you.11

 - A U.S. Army veteran who lost his legs in Iraq was killed when he was ejected from a roller coaster at Darien Lake, New York, in 2011.
 The family settled their claim for an undisclosed 7-figure amount.